linuxserver-archive/docker-apache/README.md

 ## Updates

-* Upgrade to the latest version simply `docker restart apacheweb`.
+* Upgrade to the latest version simply `docker restart apache`.
-* To monitor the logs of the container in realtime `docker logs -f apacheweb`.
+* To monitor the logs of the container in realtime `docker logs -f apache`.

 **Versions**